LogtalkDotOrg/logtalk3/scratch/NOTES.md

-You may set the value of the `scratch_directory` flag to this folder if you want to collect in the same location the Prolog temporary files that are generated when compiling Logtalk source files.
+You may set the value of the `scratch_directory` flag to this folder if you want to collect in the same location the Prolog temporary files that are generated when compiling Logtalk source files (e.g. for embedding).